OnlyJ22/StudyToWGU/CS 109/Ch3.md

 * `if/else` statements offer alternate paths.
 * Wrap input logic in a `try-catch` to handle missing or bad input.

----

-Let me know if you’d like me to reformat any of the previous lessons in this same structure.

 ### Section 3: The Switch Statement

 #### Tracks